schibsted/spid-tech-docs/resources/articles/getting-started.md

 ## :tab Android

-In order to use the Android SPiD SDK, you must fist install the [Android SDK](http://developer.android.com/sdk/index.html).
+In order to use the Android SchAcc SDK, you must fist install the [Android SDK](http://developer.android.com/sdk/index.html).
 Run the Android SDK Manager (`./sdk/tools/android sdk`) and make sure you have installed at least SDK versions 2.2, 4.0, 4.1 and 4.2.